nikokozak/ITP_Blog/content/posts/traceroute/index.md

 ## Implementing RAND Networks in Elixir/Erlang

 I can't understate how *fascinating* I find the RAND Networks paper.
 I'm very surprised at how simple the fundamental pathfinding algorithm is - the combination of "hot potato" with the routing table tracking hops across nodes.
-It's incredibly simple yet manages to effortlessly encompass the surreal complexity of tracking and operatinga self-healing system.
+It's incredibly simple yet manages to effortlessly encompass the surreal complexity of tracking and operating a self-healing system.

 I have a long working history with Elixir (a modern offshoot of Erlang).
 One of the beauties of Erlang is that it allows us to create thousands of lightweight, managed, concurrent processes that excell at message-passing (it was developed as a telephone-switching platform after all).
-It ocurred to me that this would make modelling the famous RAND "mesh" network described in the paper a fairly easy project, and I could get the pleasure of running my own traceroute against my little network.
+It occurred to me that this would make modelling the famous RAND "mesh" network described in the paper a fairly easy project, and I could get the pleasure of running my own traceroute against my little network.

 ### Basic Structure